Approximations of countably-infinite linear programs over bounded measure spaces: Bounding the optimal values and approximating the optimal points of the CILP

 The set $\L_r$ is an \emph{outer approximation} of $\L$ in the sense that the restriction of every feasible point in $\L$ belongs to $\L_r$. \begin{lemma}[The outer approximation property of $\L_r$] Suppose that Assumption~\ref{assumption} is satisfied.
-For any $r\in\zp$, $\L_r$ is an outer approximation of $\L$, i.e.,
+For any $r$~in~$\zp$, $\L_r$ is an outer approximation of $\L$:

 \end{lemma}